030/n3dr/README.md

 n3dr repositories -u admin -n http://localhost:8081 -b -x 'some/group42'
 ```

-## Add all downloaded archives to a ZIP archive
+### Add all downloaded archives to a ZIP archive

 In order to add all archives to a zip archive, one has to use the --zip or -z flag.

+If one would like to overwrite the default zip file name, then one has to use
+the `-i` option.
+Note: the extension '.zip' is obliged.

 ### Upload all artifacts to a certain repository